nlqhung130403/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a: If the command input is not recognized (e.g., due to a typo), AB3 displays: “I do not understand your command, please try again.”
+* 2a: If the command input is not recognized (e.g., due to a typo), ClientConnect displays: “I do not understand your command, please try again.”
 * 3a: If no entities are found (i.e., the address book is empty), ClientConnect displays the message: “Your list is empty.”

 **Use case: Delete a client**